Coping With The Fear Of Blood

 Do you need help facing your fears?

-What is the phobia of blood (hemophobia)?
+What is the fear of blood?

 Many people come across blood throughout their days.
 For example, someone might get a bloody nose in public or a paper cut during a shift at work.
 If you have children of your own, they may skin their knees or get a cut on their body that can bleed.
 If you respond to seeing blood with severe anxiety, avoidance, and panic, you might be living with hemophobia.